fommil/fpmortals/manuscript/under-review.md

 A> case the only course of action would be to signal an error, breaking A> totality and causing a side effect.

-## TODO Logic
+## Business Logic

 Now we write the business logic that defines the app's behaviour, considering only the happy path.
-Starting with imports and a `WorldView` class that holds a snapshot of our knowledge of the world.
-If we were designing this application in Akka, `WorldView` would probably be in a `var` in an `Actor`.

-`WorldView` aggregates the return values from the algebra, and adds a *pending* field to capture that we can make requests to GKE that have not yet resulted in an observable change.
+First, the imports

 {lang="text"}
 ~~~~~~~~